Caxton-001/Mini-project-Library/README.md

 # Mini-project-Library
-This is my lib implemented in JavaScript/Nodejs
+This is my lib implemented in /Nodejs.
-It's a text to mp3 speech conversion
+It's a text to mp3 speech conversion library that uses the Google Translate API to do the conversion.